swiftlang/swift/docs/ABI/TypeMetadata.rst

 a `swift_conformsToProtocol()` query).
 Each protocol conformance record
 contains:

-- The `protocol descriptor`_ describing the protocol of the conformance.
+- The `protocol descriptor`_ describing the protocol of the conformance, represented as an indirect 32-bit offset relative to the field.
-- A reference to the metadata for the **conforming type**, whose form is determined by the **protocol conformance flags** described below.
+- A reference to the metadata for the **conforming type**, represented as an indirect 32-bit offset relative to the field, whose form is determined by the **protocol conformance flags** described below.
-- The **witness table field** that provides access to the witness table describing the conformance itself; the form of this field is determined by the **protocol conformance flags** described below.
+- The **witness table field** that provides access to the witness table describing the conformance itself; the form of this field is determined by the lower two bits, and can be one of:
-- The **protocol conformance flags** is a 32-bit field comprised of:

-  * **Bits 0-3** contain the type metadata record kind, which indicates how the **conforming type** field is encoded.
-  * **Bits 4-5** contain the kind of witness table.
-The value can be one of:

     0. The **witness table field** is a reference to a witness table.
     1. The **witness table field** is a reference to a **witness table accessor** function for an unconditional conformance.
     2. The **witness table field** is a reference to a **witness table accessor** function for a conditional conformance.
+    3. Reserved for future use.
+  All references are direct 32-bit offsets relative to the field.
+- The **protocol conformance flags** is a 32-bit field comprised of:

+  * **Bits 0-3** contain the type metadata record kind, which indicates how the **conforming type** field is encoded.